See all the events or narrow your results by cost, venue, organizer or by one of these four Canadian cities:

-Late August, 2019.
+August 18-25, 2019.
 Week of LGBT celebrations, dances, exhibits, screenings, sports events, parties: Mr & Mx Capital Pride Pageant 2019; Family Picnic in the Park; Human Rights Vigil; Youth Art Show.
 SUNDAY afternoon Capital Pride Parade from Bank St at Gloucester Ave, ending at Bank and Somerset.
 Bank St Fair noon-8pm.
 Mainstage entertainment 2-10pm.
 See the full schedule:

 August 29 - September 2, 2019, five days of events in parc de la Baie, Gatineau: hot air balloons aloft; amusement park rides, shows, live entertainment, magic and circus acts on stage and around the site; over 200,000 people in attendance.

 September, 2019.
 Annual 5-day presentation of the world’s most cutting-edge and quirky animation.
 For 42 years, attracting film and animation buffs, art lovers and filmmakers from around the globe with screenings, workshops, panels and parties at the ByTowne Cinema, National Gallery of Canada, Arts Court, Saint Brigid's Centre for the Arts, and the Chateau Laurier.